null Skip to main content

 • Something that can be closed air-tight.

-• Isn't transparent (doesn't let light through)
+• Something that isn't transparent (so that it doesn't let light through)

 As mentioned above, you can take an air-tight glass bottle and cover it with paper to block it from light.
+Remember, the key is to keep your Matcha powder away from excess oxygen, light, and odors.

 Can I store the tea in a freezer?